 What kind of eligibility requirements come with a Payoff loan?

 You’ll need a minimum FICO credit score of 640 with at least three years of good credit.
 Your debt to income ratio should also be no more than 50%.

 Payoff works with lenders who offer a range of fixed interest rates.

 With a focus on debt consolidation loans, you can also use Best Egg to fund major purchases.
-The loan minimum is quite lower than other lenders, starting at just $2,000.
+The loan minimum is quite lower than other online lenders, starting at just $2,000.
 At a maximum, you may qualify for funding up to $35,000.